Time-MoE: Billion-Scale Time Series Foundation Models with Mixture of Experts: Methodology

 \subsubsection{\dataset Dataset}

 Training time series foundation models require extensive, high-quality data.
-However, well-processed large-scale datasets are still relatively scarce.
-Recent advancements have facilitated the collection of numerous time series datasets from various sources~\citep{godahewa2021monash, ansari2024chronos, woo2024unified, liutimer}.
-Nonetheless, data quality still remains a challenge, with prevalent issues such as \emph{missing values} and \emph{invalid observations}~\citep{wang2024deep} that can impair model performance and destabilize training.
-To mitigate these issues, we developed a streamlined \emph{data-cleaning pipeline} (Appendix~\ref{sec:pre_data}) to filter and refine raw data, and constructed the largest open-access, high-quality time series data collection named \dataset for foundation model pre-training. \dataset is composed of a diverse range of publicly available datasets, spanning multiple domains such as energy, retail, healthcare, weather, finance, transportation, and web, as well as a portion of synthetic data to enhance the data quantity and diversity. \dataset covers a wide spectrum of sampling frequencies from seconds to yearly intervals, and has over 300 billion time points after being processed by our data-cleaning pipeline, as summarized in Table~\ref{tab:dataset_summary}.
+Recent advancements have facilitated the collection of numerous time series datasets from various sources~\citep{godahewa2021monash, ansari2024chronos, woo2024unified, liutimer, liu2024moirai}.
+Nonetheless, data quality still remains a challenge, with prevalent issues such as \emph{missing values} and \emph{invalid observations}~\citep{wang2024deep} that can significantly impair model performance and destabilize training.
+To mitigate these issues, we developed a streamlined \emph{data-cleaning pipeline} (Appendix~\ref{sec:pre_data}) to filter and refine raw data, and constructed the largest open-access, high-quality time series data collection named \dataset for foundation model pre-training. \dataset comprises a diverse array of publicly available datasets from domains such as energy, retail, healthcare, weather, finance, transportation, and web, augmented with synthetic data to enhance both quantity and diversity.
+It spans sampling frequencies from seconds to yearly intervals and, after processing through our data-cleaning pipeline, includes over 300 billion time points, as summarized in Table~\ref{tab:dataset_summary}.